 To reach Calton Hill, walk on Princes Street towards the East.

-You will find signs indicated the access with steps and walking pathways.
+You will find signs indicating the access with steps and walking pathways.

-Below is a pictures of Princes Street as you are climbing on the hill
+Below is a picture of Princes Street as you are climbing the hill.

 You will find boards explaining the different monuments you can see from the viewpoints.

 See below the path leading to the grassy area and the first monuments.
 This is coming from the Regent Street entrance.

 The most famous and most photographed view of Edinburgh is taken from the back of the Dugald Stewart Monument.
 This is a memorial to the Scottish Philosopher Dugald Stewart modeled on the Greek architecture.